chef-boneyard/chef-rfc/new/track-rfcs.md

 ### Existing RFCs

 All existing Accepted Standards Track RFCs will either be marked Final or have Tracking attached to them.
-They may optionally be marked Orphaned.
+They may optionally be marked Withdrawn if they are Orphaned.

 ## Copyright